BonBon-exchange/.github/doc/long.md

 Buyer must be a company and a representant.
 Buyers and sellers will have to complete a KYC verification, including an ID and a proof of residence.
 This for **Anti-Money Laundering** and safety reasons.
 Also, it will reduce the risks of having bots creating data in the name of a human.

-Buying important quantities of data with Bitcoins and reselling it for off-market for fiat is authorized, but it must not serve to launder.
+Buying important quantities of data with Bitcoins and reselling it off-market for fiat is authorized, but it must not serve to launder.
 Payments, trades, and storage will be executed through our infrastructure, in Switzerland.

 The data models will be open source.